fooplugins/foogallery/README.txt

 * New : Added gallery settings to change the lightbox captions when FooBox is the selected lightbox
 * New : Added ability to refresh gallery preview when editing by clicking preview button again
 * New : Added lazyload support to stack album, giving a major performance boost to very large albums!
+* New : Overhauled Help page when plugin is activated, including the ability create demo gallery content and view inline demos
+* New : Added ability to override captions for FooBox
-* Update : FooGallery client side 2.0.7
+* Update : FooGallery client side 2.0.9
-* Update : simplified extensions admin page and removed all build-your-own logic
+* Update : Simplified extensions admin page and removed all build-your-own logic
+* Update : Updated the Justified gallery template.
+Removed "Max Row Height" and "Last Row" settings.
+* Update : Updated the Thumbnail gallery template.
+Removed "Thumbnail Crop" setting.
 * Fix : Updated styling for FooGallery Block to look correct in latest version of Gutenberg
 * Fix : JSON objects get built using all attributes needed
 * Fix : Could not add images to the gallery for some installs, due to no thumbnail sizes being returned.
 Made the logic more resilient.
 * Fix : Compatible with WP Rocket Lazy loading
 * Fix : Javascript error with Masonry related to script dependencies when using script minifiers
 [//]: # fs_premium_only_begin
+* New : Added "Mobile Layout" gallery setting under "Lightbox -> General" to choose which lightbox layout will be used on mobile devices
 * New : Added "Thumbnail Strip Button" gallery setting under "Lightbox -> Controls" to show/hide the thumbnail strip button inside the lightbox
 * New : Added "Prev/Next Buttons" gallery setting under "Lightbox -> Controls" to show/hide Prev/Next navigation buttons within the lightbox
 * New : Added "Thumbnail Strip Button" gallery setting under "Slider -> Controls" to show/hide the thumbnail strip button inside the slider